|Moving Forward: Support NIH funding for FY2015 Budget|

 Dear [Representative] [Insert Last Name],

-I am writing today to ask that you support a minimum of $32 billion in fiscal year (FY) 2015 for the National Institutes of Health (NIH) within the Department of Health and Human Services.
+I ask that you support a minimum of $32 billion in fiscal year (FY) 2015 for the National Institutes of Health (NIH) within the Department of Health and Human Services.
 Increasing the NIH budget to $32 billion would support vital initiatives to train the next generation of scientists, and fund at least 600 additional competing research grants.

 [INSERT personal message about how lack of funding would affect you.
 For example: As a Postdoctoral Researcher at X University, I am currently working on X research.
 My job position here is dependent on federal funding and any cuts in funding would jeopardize my current position, my research work, and my future career in research.]